-Equality action plant ans Current position Proposed change Level of impact Frequency of impact Date of change Actions to take Best practice only Applicable to all employers with 250+ employees.
+Equality action pla ans Current position Proposed change Level of impact Frequency of impact Date of change Actions to take Best practice only Applicable to all employers with 250+ employees.
 Contents and frequency yet to be determined but will include steps to address gender pay gap and support provided during menopause.
 Medium - likely to be codifying what any progressive employer already does.
-Low - likely to be reviewed annually Unconfirmed - likely 2026 Start to formulate what you are already doing in the equality, diversity and inclusion space including gender pay gap and menopause support.
-Working time reco ords Current position Proposed change Level of impact Frequency of impact Date of change Actions to take Employers must keep certain records to prove compliance with WTR 1998, including that workers are not working more than the 48-hour weekly maximum and limits for young workers and night workers are not breached.
+Low - likely to be reviewed annually 2027 (voluntary from April 2026) Start to formulate what you are already doing in the equality, diversity and inclusion space including gender pay gap and menopause support.
+Working time reco rds Current position Proposed change Level of impact Frequency of impact Date of change Actions to take Employers must keep certain records to prove compliance with WTR 1998, including that workers are not working more than the 48-hour weekly maximum and limits for young workers and night workers are not breached.
 New obligations for employers to keep adequate records to demonstrate compliance with statutory annual leave and pay entitlements.
 Records to be maintained for 6 years.
 Failure to do so will be punishable by fine.
-Low - provided statutory holiday entitlements are already met and records maintained High - applies to all workers Unconfirmed - likely 2026 Ensure full holiday records are maintained to ensure straightforward compliance when it takes effect.
+Low - provided statutory holiday entitlements are already met and records maintained High - applies to all workers No yet confirmed - likely 2026 Ensure full holiday records are maintained to ensure straightforward compliance when it takes effect.

-This table was updated in March 2025 following completion of the Bill's passage in the House of Commons and using the republished version of the Bill to be considered by the House of Lords.
+This table was updated in July 2025 following publication of the Government's 'roadmap' for implementation of the Bill.
+It does not incorporate all amendments to the Bill tabled by the House of Lords as these have not yet been approved by the House of Commons.
 The content of this summary document is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this summary, please contact a member of the Birketts Employment Team.
-Law covered as at March 2025.
+Law covered as at July 2025.

-©Birketts LLP
+©Birketts LLP 2025